• Skip to main content

 The primary reason why smart home appliances have such a high security risk is because they often use connectivity Bluetooth ή WiFi, with minimal security settings, to communicate with the rest of your home network.
 These smart home appliances are at high risk of packet leakage and intrusion.

 Take, for example, smart lighting systems.
 There are many brands available - Xiaomi Yeelight, Philips Hue, LIFX, Ikea Tradfri.
 All of these brands operate on the same principle.
 We install the lamps in a regular socket and then connect them to the WiFi of your house.
-Once connected to WiFi, we can control them from smartphone us using apps like Google Home, Amazon Alexa etc.
+Once connected to WiFi, we can control them from smartphone using us such as Google Home, Amazon Alexa, etc.

 However, there are many security issues with these devices.
 Let's start with the basics.

-When we first turn on these devices, they are prone to piracy.
-A smart light bulb transmits its SSID without password encryption - literally anyone close enough can connect to the device until we set it to communicate exclusively with our personal WiFi network.
+When we first activate these devices, they are vulnerable to hacking.
+A smart bulb broadcasts its SSID, without encrypting a password s – literally anyone close enough can connect to the device, until we set it to communicate exclusively with our personal WiFi network.

 Second, even after configuring our smart device, there are still security flaws we need to be aware of.
 The lamps Philips Hue, for example, found that they passed API keys in plain text.
 This means zero encryption.